Requesting axes (#CALL AX)

 attention

-To simplify programming, it is possible to leave the specification for the axis index for tracking axes empty (with #CALL AX... only).
+In order to simplify programming, it is possible to leave the specification of an axis index empty for tracking axes (only with #CALL AX...).
 In this case, the next free axis index after index 3 is then assigned automatically to this tracking axis.

 However, it must be noted that the index of a tracking axis is important with regard to various functionalities.
 For example, all transformation axes must be arranged with no gaps after the main axes in the case of kinematic transformation (RTCP).
 In such cases, it is then necessary to program the axis index explicitly for the tracking axes.